 Who We Are

-Richmond Academy of Ballet is a passion project.
-We are a married couple who have devoted our lives to this beautiful craft.
-We've grown up with it, it has provided us with a living as performers and teachers, and now our daughter is being raised steeped in this fabulous culture.
+Richmond Academy of Ballet is our Magnum Opus.
+We are a married couple who have devoted our lives to the art of classical ballet.
+We've grown up with it, and it has provided us with a living as performers and teachers.

 Our mission is simple - to inspire generation after generation to see more beauty in the world and then to find their own contribution to it.
 We guide our students to find motivation within.
 Children must learn that great accomplishments are not achieved through brief fits of strenuous effort, but through consistency, discipline and endurance.
 It is essential for them to experience the sense of freedom and confidence that comes from developing themselves in this way.
 Having done so, no matter which path they choose in life, they will be well-prepared to succeed.